pythoncrazy/TensorRT-Competition/README.md

 Steps to Reproduce:
 - General Notes: I used Miniconda (conda 23.11.0) on Windows 11 (22H2, build version: 22621.3007).
-For docker, I used the wsl2 backend version of docker (25.0.3, build 4debf41, Docker Desktop version 4.27.2)
+For the backend, I used wsl2, ubuntu 22.04, with miniforge.
+I used Python 3.10.0.
+My cuda version was 12.0.0.
+- GPU Info:
+    - I have a 2070 super, so 8gb of VRAM.
+I have tested on the above configuration and an RTX 3060 (8gb vram) as well.
-1. I ended up using docker via WSL2, which allowed me to use the GPU, and have an easy time running things.
-Additionally, I gained access to using TensorRT using docker, which was a big benefit, both speed-wise, and ease of use-wise.
+1. I ended up using  WSL2, which allowed me to use the GPU, and have an easy time running things.
+I followed the instructions found here: https://github.com/NVIDIA/TensorRT/tree/release/8.6/demo/Diffusion, but modified them for running via wsl2.
+For reference, here are the commands I ran (initially starting in the backend directory in this repo):
-2. Once I had WSL2 set up with Ubuntu 22.04, I ran the following command: `docker run --rm -it --gpus all --ipc=host --ulimit memlock=-1 --ulimit stack=67108864 --dns 1.1.1.1 -v ./workspace:/workspace nvcr.io/nvidia/pytorch:23.11-py3 /bin/bash`
+- `git clone https://github.com/NVIDIA/TensorRT.git -b release/8.6 --single-branch`
+- `cd TensorRT`
+- `python3 -m pip install --upgrade pip`
+- `python3 -m pip install --upgrade tensorrt`
+- `export TRT_OSSPATH=/way/to/directory/root/backend/TensorRT/`
+- `cd $TRT_OSSPATH/demo/Diffusion`
+- `pip3 install -r requirements.txt`
+- `pip3 install tensorrt`
+- `export HF_TOKEN=<your access token>`